Corynebacterium pseudotuberculosis: Disease in small ruminants

 C. pseudotuberculosis causes a disease known as caseous lymphadenitis that most commonly affects small ruminants, such as goats and sheep.
-Caseous lymphadenitis often presents with pyogranulomatous abscess formation.
+The disease often presents with pyogranulomatous abscess formation.
 Abscessation can occur in numerous areas, but it most commonly affects the cutaneous region and superficial lymph nodes.
-This is known as the external form of the disease and is the primary form affecting goats.
-Nodular lesions are often visible.
-The internal form of the disease is more of a concern for sheep.
-In this form, internal organs and lymph nodes are affected.
-Over time, these abscesses deposit multiple layers of fibrous capsules which gives them a lamellated appearance upon cross section.
+This is known as the external form of the disease and is the primary form affecting goats; nodular lesions are often visible.
+The internal form of the disease is more of a concern for sheep, in which internal organs and lymph nodes are affected.
+Over time, these abscesses deposit multiple layers of fibrous capsules, which gives them a lamellated appearance upon cross-section.
 The contents of the abscess are thick and purulent, and the abscess often ruptures.
-This can be an important source of contamination to other animals in the herd.

-The internal manifestation of the disease is harder to recognize, as the clinical signs are not as obvious; however, they may include a reduction in reproductive ability and diminished body condition.
-Depending on the location of the lesions and the pressure they exert on their surroundings, the animal may develop dysphagia and abnormal rumination.
+The internal manifestation of the disease is harder to recognize, as the clinical signs are not as obvious, but may include a reduction in reproductive ability and diminished body condition.
+Depending on the location of the lesions, the animal may develop dysphagia and abnormal rumination.